SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2v3.md

    ![](./Media/miyag-recc-web.png)

-1. You can view the **miyagi Recommendation service** website running through the Container Apps.
+1. You can view the **Miyagi Recommendation service** website running through the Container Apps.

    ![](./Media/online-output-recommendation.png)